 1. Unworkable Layouts

 Most kitchen activities revolve around the sink, stove and refrigerator, so there needs to be unobstructed paths to and from these fixtures.
-Keep this work triangle compact too.
-The last thing you want is have to dash across the room to fetch an item when you’re in the middle of perfecting a recipe.
+Avoid other kitchen design mistakes by keeping this work triangle compact too.
+The last thing you want is to have to dash across the room to fetch an item when you’re in the middle of perfecting a recipe.

 2. Jarring Designs

 With today’s open floor plans, it takes more than properly organized work triangles to achieve a stand-out yet functional style.
 It shouldn’t feel like you’re walking into a different home when entering your new kitchen.
 Integrate the room into larger living spaces with coordinated color palettes, complimentary materials and well-planned traffic patterns.